 VMWare installations may fail to load the VMkernel when Non-Uniform Memory Access (NUMA) is enabled and each processor does not have memory in its adjoining memory banks.
-For more information about this problem, see RETAIN tip H1974.

 VMware ESX Server 4.1 installation hangs at "Starting vmkernel initialization"

 When installing VMware ESX Server 4.1 on a system with a MAX5 memory expansion module, the installation might hang on this screen.
 This issue can occur on the following systems: